HarryPaniccc/DnD/World of Helodaria/Tyr.md

 ### Order

 ## Known Worshippers
-Tyr is the primary deity of the [[Republic of Ruina]], and the high Paladin of Tyr in Ruina is one of the most powerful individuals in the Republic.
+Tyr is the primary deity of the [[Ruina]], and the high Paladin of Tyr in Ruina is one of the most powerful individuals in the Republic.
 The government and many of Ruina’s laws are written based on the Tenets of Tyr.
 The armour of the [[Lawbearers]] is made in his visage.